p-to-q/.github/profile/README.md

 ---

-Our singular focus means no distraction by management overhead or product cycles, This is a research question before it is a category.
+Our singular focus means no distraction by management overhead or product cycles, this is a research question before it is a category.

 We won’t conceal any risk from you at `[p → q]`, but nor are we in the game of trying to make you panic.
 (We have better ways of holding your attention).
 Stay calm, and keep engineering,